DEVA172975/ABOUT-MYSELF-/README.md

 Every hour I spend building goes toward ideas that can shift how we think about energy, data, machines, and interfaces.

 I’m not here to build “cool projects.”
-I’m here to build *what comes next*.
+I’m here to bring  *my imaginations into realities *.

 ---